 Note: These water coolers are not designed to hold a 5-gallon water bottle on top.
 We also carry a water bottle crock designed for the 5 gal water bottles.
 They are made shorter and wider to stabilize the water bottle.
 Click Here for more information.

 You may find cheaper imported ceramic water crocks; these are still being made right here in Texas from hand-turned stoneware pottery, just as they were in early times.

 Water cooler crocks are really handy for parties or family gatherings.

-Water Coolers will also hold hot liquids but will not hold temperature for extended periods.
+Water Coolers will also hold hot liquids but will not hold the temperature for extended periods.
 Stoneware should slowly be brought up to temperature to prevent cracking when pouring in hot liquids.

 Before refrigerated drinking fountains, water would be kept in a pottery jug.
 The pottery naturally provided a cooling effect to any liquid stored inside, however not to the level of modern-day refrigeration.

 These Pottery Coolers are mostly used to store fresh drinking water just as they were used in the early 1900s.
 They are also great for tea, lemonade, sangria, and other liquid drinks.

 Standard color is priced in blue stripe.
 You may choose other colors using the drop-down box at the top of the page.
 Colors are hand-painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
 The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

 See color samples by clicking to enlarge pictures of various product examples.
 The white will be the same cream color as the blue stripe.
 Depending on where it is in the kiln the actual white colors may vary from the pictures between cream and white with some grayish hue or even towards a tan, beige color.
 Another characteristic of old-fashioned hand-turned pottery.